Rank-adaptive tensor methods for high-dimensional nonlinear PDEs: Dynamic tensor approximation of nonlinear PDEs

 \subsubsection{Temporal integration using operator splitting methods}

-One of the challenges of dynamic approximation of PDEs on low-rank tensor manifolds relates to the curvature of the manifold, which is proportional to the inverse of the smallest singular value of $\left\langle \bm \Psi_{\geq k} \bm \Psi_{\geq k}^{\top} \right\rangle_{k,\ldots,d}$ \cite[Section 4]{Lubich_2007}.
-Such curvature appears naturally at the right hand side of the DO-FTT system \eqref{DO-FTT_system} in the form of inverse covariances $\left\langle \bm \Psi_{\geq k} \bm \Psi_{\geq k}^{\top} \right\rangle^{-1}_{k,\ldots,d}$.
-Clearly, if tensor modes with low energy are present in the solution then the covariances $\left\langle \bm \Psi_{\geq k} \bm \Psi_{\geq k}^{\top} \right\rangle_{k,\ldots,d}$ tend to be ill-conditioned and therefore not easily invertible.
+As we mentioned previously, one of the challenges of dynamic approximation of PDEs on low-rank tensor manifolds relates to the curvature of the manifold, which is proportional to the inverse of the smallest singular value of $\left\langle \bm \Psi_{\geq k} \bm \Psi_{\geq k}^{\top} \right\rangle_{\geq k}$ \cite[section 4]{Lubich_2007}.
+Such curvature appears naturally at the right hand side of the DO-FTT system \eqref{DO-FTT_system} in the form of inverse covariances $\left\langle \bm \Psi_{\geq k} \bm \Psi_{\geq k}^{\top} \right\rangle^{-1}_{\geq k}$.
+Clearly, if the tensor solution is comprised of cores with small singular values, then the covariance matrices $\left\langle \bm \Psi_{\geq k} \bm \Psi_{\geq k}^{\top} \right\rangle_{\geq k}$ are ill-conditioned and therefore not easily invertible.
 Moreover, it is desirable to add and remove tensor modes adaptively during temporal integration, and adding a mode with zero energy immediately yields singular covariance matrices (see \cite{Dektor_2020}).
-The problem of inverting the covariance matrices $\left\langle \bm \Psi_{\geq k} \bm \Psi_{\geq k}^{\top} \right\rangle_{k,\ldots,d}$ when integrating \eqref{DO-FTT_system} or \eqref{DO-FTT_system2} can be avoided by using projector-splitting methods.
-These methods were originally proposed by Lubich {\em et. al} in \cite{Lubich_2015,Lubich_2016,Lubich_2018}.
+The problem of inverting the covariance matrices $\left\langle \bm \Psi_{\geq k} \bm \Psi_{\geq k}^{\top} \right\rangle_{\geq k}$ when integrating \eqref{DO-FTT_system} or \eqref{DO-FTT_system2} can be avoided by using projector-splitting methods.
+These methods were originally proposed for integration on tensor manifolds by Lubich {\em et. al} in \cite{Lubich_2015,Lubich_2016,Lubich_2018}.
 The key idea is to apply an exponential operator splitting scheme, e.g., the Lie-Trotter scheme, directly to the projection operator onto the tangent space defining the dynamic approximation (see equation \eqref{tangent_projector}).
 To describe the method, we begin by introducing a general framework for operator splitting of dynamics on the FTT tangent space.
-To this end, we first rewrite the right hand side of \eqref{ibvp_dyn_approx} as
+We first rewrite the right hand side of \eqref{ibvp_dyn_approx} as

 where in the second line we used the right orthogonalizations in equation \eqref{right_orthogonalization_DO_FTT}.
 A substitution of the expressions for $\dot{\bm \Psi}_k$ we obtained in \eqref{DO-FTT_system2} into \eqref{projected_RHS} yields